 January 29, 2003

-TPL and FOTEC launched a private fundraising campaign, securing a $500,000 challenge grant from the Goleta Valley Land Trust.
+TPL and FOTEC secured a challenge grant of $500,000 from the Goleta Valley Land Trust that kick-started the community fundraising campaign in January 2003.

 December 2003

-Santa Barbara County awarded the project a $368,000 grant from the Coastal Resource Enhancement Fund, later supplemented by an additional $400,000.
+Santa Barbara County awarded the project a $368,000 grant from the Coastal Resource Enhancement Fund, later supplemented by an additional $400,000 from the California Coastal Conservancy, which supplemented their initial contribution.

 The City of Goleta, newly incorporated in 2002, took a leading role in the final stages of the project.
 In June, the City Council approved the Ellwood-Devereux Coast Open Space Management Plan, paving the way for the land swap.
 To see the full plan, click the links below.